Gene Upshaw Award

 The Gene Upshaw Award is awarded to the best lineman, offensive or defensive, in NCAA Division II college football.
-The award is presented by the Manheim Touchdown Club and is recognized by the National Collegiate Athletic Association.
+The award is presented by the Manheim Touchdown Club and is recognized by the National Collegiate Athletic Association (NCAA).

-The award is named after former NFL offensive lineman Gene Upshaw, who played college football at Texas A&I University and later for the Oakland Raiders in the NFL.
+The award is named after former guard Gene Upshaw, who played college football for the Texas A&I Javelinas and later for the Oakland Raiders in the National Football League (NFL).
 He was inducted into both the College Football Hall of Fame and Pro Football Hall of Fame.